sakshisharma84/mke-docs/content/docs/reference/ingress/ingress-controller.md

                   - ip-172-31-42-30
 ```

 ### Tolerations

-The user can set Node tolerations for server scheduling to nodes with taints using the `ingressController.tolerations` field in your config file.
+You can set Node tolerations for server scheduling to nodes with taints using
+the `ingressController.tolerations` field in the MKE configuration file.

-An example that uses a toleration with `NoExecute` effect.
+The following example uses a toleration with `NoExecute` effect.

 ```yaml
 ingressController:
   enabled: true